estherho412/IMDB_recommendation/README.md

-Due to the movies suggested in the Movielens100k dataset are a bit outdated, We scraped the latest data from IMDB website to obtain the movies in various genres with highest rating and built a content-base recommender through RASA chatbot accordingly.
+Due to the movies suggested in the Movielens100k dataset are a bit outdated, We scraped the latest data from IMDB website to obtain the movies in various genres with highest rating and built a content-base recommender accordingly through RASA chatbot linked with Slacks.

 <img width="626" alt="rasa" src="https://user-images.githubusercontent.com/62921289/88481472-4e0cf880-cf8e-11ea-8a85-2d98078df790.png">